 “JAC Stringer is a charming hurricane of glitter and big ideas, so cute you can’t help listen to the smart things he says (and so smart that you can’t help think about them).
 A brilliantly accessorized example of how flexible the ways of gender can be, and how tender.” – S. Bear Bergman

-JAC Stringer, also known as Midwest GenderQueer, is a trans-genderqueer femme, (dis)abled, mixed blood Cherokee, two spirit radical activist and performance artist.
+JAC Stringer, also known as Midwest GenderQueer, is a trans-genderqueer femme, (dis)abled, Cherokee two spirit, radical activist and performance artist.
 A native of Cincinnati, Ohio, JAC strives to create visibility, community, and resources for trans and queer communities, particularly in the Midwest.
 He has lectured and performed across the USA and Canada with his work focusing trans and queer education, social justice, femme identities, accessibility/(dis)ability, and trans/queer artistry.
 JAC is a life-long dancer, poet, musician, and rabble-rouser seeking to generate unity, action, and empowerment through education, art, and many other forms of revolution.

 JAC describes himself as “a student of grassroots activism,” acquiring the majority of his knowledge through his work in the community.
 Coming up as a trans activist in a conservative area lacking a visible trans community, JAC describes his process as “learning how to swim against oppression while trying not to drown.”
 He now uses his academic background to assist him; a Bachelors in Psychology, Gender Studies, and Sexology and a Master’s in Social Work with a specialty in counseling, group work, and education.
 JAC is a well known activist in trans healthcare advocacy as well as the movement against gender identity pathologization.
 In 2008, he founded the country’s only regional trans health advocacy organization Heartland Trans Wellness Group, where he served as director for seven years – six of which he was the only full time organizer.
 JAC has a strong passion for creating community spaces and, among other projects, founded the well-known Cincinnati Trans Community Group.
 His model for trans community group programs has been used in multiple Midwestern cities by non-profit organizations and community lead initiatives alike.
 In the community, JAC is a strong advocate for accessibility and anti-ableism work, two spirit and indigenous activism, and combating trans and queer sexual and partner violence.
 JAC enjoys mentoring high school GSAs, including spending six years working with his own former high school, Walnut Hills in Cincinnati, Ohio, is an Advocates for Youth Alum, and has been an organizer on several local and national organizing boards including The Philadelphia Trans Health Conference, The Femme Conference, The International Drag King Community Extravaganza, The Greater Cincinnati LGBTQ Youth Summit, and GLOBAL Anti-Globalization Conference.
 JAC has received several awards for his work including the National Association for Social Work’s 2014 regional and state level Emerging Social Work Leader Awards and the American Counseling Association’s 2013 Joe Norton Award for outstanding service to LGBTQ communities.